 You have the right to have a lawyer with you at the expulsion hearing.
 Your lawyer will defend your child’s rights.

-There are some different rules that protect special education students.
+There are some extra rules that protect special education students.

-- A special education student cannot be suspended for more than 10 days in a school year without a Planning and Placement Team (PPT) meeting.
+- Whenever a special education student is suspended for more than 10 days in a school year, the school must hold a Planning and Placement Team (PPT) meeting.

-- A special education student cannot be expelled if:
+- A special education student can’t be expelled if:

-- the student’s disability was the reason that he/she broke the rules, or
+- the student’s disability was the reason she broke the rules, or

-- part of the student’s IEP (Individual Education Plan) was not provided and this caused him/her to break the rules.
+- part of the student’s IEP (Individual Education Plan) was not provided and this caused her to break the rules.

+The school may charge a fee for the records.
+If you can’t afford to pay, you have a right to a free copy.
 Ask for your child’s records in writing.
-The school may charge a fee for the records.
-But, if you cannot afford to pay, you have a right to a free copy.
-If you ask in writing, you have these rights: